ArduPilot/ardupilot_wiki/common/source/docs/common-simplebgc-gimbal.rst

 Using Gimbal GUI and MavLink Connection
 =======================================

-To use the gimbal GUI and the flight controller with MavLinkis necessary to use of the Gimbal firmware version 2.60 or above is also needed.
+To use the gimbal GUI and the autopilot with MavLinkis necessary to use of the Gimbal firmware version 2.60 or above is also needed.

 The following instructions present how to wire the components:

-- Connect the flight controller as shown above but connect the RX wire (orange) to the RC-R and the TX wire (green) to the RC-Y pin on the gimbal
+- Connect the autopilot as shown above but connect the RX wire (orange) to the RC-R and the TX wire (green) to the RC-Y pin on the gimbal
 - Connect the ground wire (black) to any GND pin.

 In this setup you have to take care of the following options in the GUI: